 With communication and customization easier than ever, experts at EJ are increasingly able to offer more tailor-made safari experiences, and travelers are increasingly asking for them.
 And that's not the only industry trend changing how we safari.
 Here are a few other smart trends to watch.

 1. Boutique properties are king.

 You can also thank the World Wide Web for giving small-scale properties a chance to shine.
 Years passed, you learned about safaris through a brochure with limited space.
-But now, thanks to Google, you can discover hundreds of boutique properties, like Governors' Camp in Kenya’s Masai Mara, which was one of the first of its kind to compete with hotel chains.
+But now, thanks to Google, you can discover hundreds of boutique properties, like Governors' Camp in Kenya’s Maasai Mara, which was one of the first of its kind to compete with hotel chains.

 Some other favorites include Sirikoi and Ol Malo Lodge & House, family-owned and -run properties in Laikipia, Kenya that fuse upscale amenities with informal relaxation.
-We also love Richard’s River Camp in Kenya’s Masai Mara area and Ant’s Hill & Nest in South Africa, both of which treat guests less like travelers and more like old friends welcomed into a private home.
+We also love Richard’s River Camp in Kenya’s Maasai Mara area and Ant’s Hill & Nest in South Africa, both of which treat guests less like travelers and more like old friends welcomed into a private home.

 “There’s a strong feeling of belonging in smaller, boutique properties like these,” Marcia says.
 “People go once, and they return year after year.
 It really is like coming home.”

 RELATED: What It’s Like Growing Up in Africa